-If you’re like most people, you probably don’t want your trash can to be the focal point of your kitchen.
-Depending on the size and layout of your kitchen, there are lots of ways to hide it from view.
+If you’re like me, you probably don’t want your trash can to be the focal point of your kitchen.
+Depending on the size and layout of your kitchen, there are lots of ways to hide that eye sore from view.
 You could put your kitchen trash can under the sink, in a cabinet or use a decorative container that blends in with the rest of your decor.
-If you’re looking for garbage can storage, read on!
-We’ll discuss plenty of ways to hide your kitchen trash can and the best place to do it.
+If you’re looking for garbage can storage you are in luck.
+Here I will discuss 10 of the best ways to hide your kitchen trash can.

-Before figuring out ways to hide your trash can its important to figure out what size kitchen trash can you are trying to hide.
+Before figuring out ways to hide your trash can it’s important to figure out what size kitchen trash can you are trying to keep from view.

 Standard Kitchen Trash Can Size